primeroIMS/primero/jmeter/README.md

 system and replace that path, as well as get the time stamp for the latest JMeter test run to know which JTL file to use.

+## Testing a single page
+If you are just testing a single page's performance, you are probably better off just doing a simple test with Apache's `ab` tool rather than firing up JMeter and all of it's complexity.